 About St Nicolas Mine

 At this time, the St Nicholas Mine was generating high quantities of top quality silver-lead ore, making it one of the most important mines in the area.
-Its level of productivity rose to a high between 1612 and 1633.
+The mine’s level of productivity rose to a high between 1612 and 1633.
 However, the outbreak of the Thirty Years War in 1618 marked difficult times for the region, with the Swedish destroying much of Steinbach’s mining operation.

 The fortunes of the St Nicholas Mine changed for the positive in 1659, when it was taken over and updated by the Mazarin.
 However, like other mines in the area, the St Nicholas Mine suffered during the 18th century, especially during the French Revolution.